 Mum, why are your hands are shaking?
 Is it some sort of deficiency or tremors?
 Let us go visit the doctor- I heard my friend saying to her mother.
-On visiting Dr Sonal Gupta, they were presented with the actual facts.
+On visiting DR. SANJEEV KUMAR GUPTA they were presented with the actual facts.
 A lot of individuals above 60 years can be seen to have shaky hands/tremors.
 They actually happen when you are actively using your hands.
 Though experts say they are not related to any neurological conditions like Parkinson’s.
 Shaky hands can be associated with a lot of conditions, the most common causes being:

 - Anxiety or panic attacks